Who Is Amy Klobuchar?

 Klobuchar announced her 2020 presidential run on February 10, 2019.
-Employing her sense of humor (one journalist described it as "Minnesota mom jokes") regularly on the campaign trail, Klobuchar is also betting that — jokes aside — her realistic, middle-of-the-road approach to policy will attract voters in the battleground states.
+Employing her sense of humor (one journalist described it as "Minnesota mom jokes") regularly on the campaign trail, Klobuchar also bet that — jokes aside — her realistic, middle-of-the-road approach to policy would attract voters in the battleground states.

-Serving her third term in the Senate, Klobuchar is trying to get the message across that she could appeal to voters in both blue and red states.
-According to The Atlantic, "...
-Klobuchar has proved, time and again, that she can win.
+Serving her third term in the Senate, Klobuchar tried to get the message across that she could attract voters in both blue and red states.
+The Atlantic described her as someone who "proved, time and again, that she can win.
 It’s the premise of her entire campaign: Americans need someone who can appeal to voters in states like Michigan, Wisconsin, and Pennsylvania that swung toward Trump in 2016, and she’s one of the few Democrats with a proven ability to win red areas."

-A vocal critic of Bernie Sanders and Elizabeth Warren's "Medicare for All" plans, Klobuchar believes in adding onto the existing Affordable Care Act by providing a public option.
-She believes "Medicare for All" is an "aspiration" and that it's a "bad idea" to force people off of private insurance.
+A vocal critic of Bernie Sanders and Elizabeth Warren's "Medicare for All" plans, Klobuchar believed in adding onto the existing Affordable Care Act by providing a public option.
+She referred to "Medicare for All" as an "aspiration," calling it a "bad idea" to force people off of private insurance.

-Klobuchar is a sponsor of a bipartisan bill that pushes to lower prescription drug costs and aims to lower the age requirement for those eligible for Medicare.
+Additionally, Klobuchar sponsored a bipartisan bill designed to lower prescription drug costs as well as the age requirement for those eligible for Medicare.

 In her first 100 days in office, Klobuchar said she would reenter the Paris Agreement, negotiate for even stronger emissions standards and bring back the Clean Power Plan as well as fuel economy standards.
-She is not a proponent of the Green New Deal but does want to set America on the path to net-zero emissions by the year 2050.
+While not a proponent of the Green New Deal, she said she wanted to set America on the path to net-zero emissions by the year 2050.

-Although Klobuchar doesn't believe in completely eliminating college debt, she does support refinancing student loan debt to help reduce costs and providing tuition-free technical training and community college.
-She is also in favor of increasing teachers' pay.
+Again at odds with the progressives who pushed for completely eliminating college debt, Klobuchar instead called for refinancing student loan debt to help reduce costs and providing tuition-free technical training and community college.
+She also supported increasing teachers' pay.

-Klobuchar advocates for reforming ICE — not abolishing it — and offering undocumented immigrants without criminal records a pathway to citizenship.
+Klobuchar advocated for reforming ICE — not abolishing it — and offering undocumented immigrants without criminal records a pathway to citizenship.

 Klobuchar is a staunch pro-choice supporter.